 Faculty or Staff personnel that wish to have a student certified to drive a University owned vehicle should arrange with the students to attend a training session.
 Driver's Certification is only available to students 21 years of age or older due to the University's insurance requirements.

-The Driver's Safety Program will be held every Sunday at 8:00 p.m. the training session will be held in the Office of Public Safety, Room 200 of the Memorial Student Union Building.
+The Driver's Safety Program will be held every Wednesday at 8:00 p.m.
+The training session will be held in the Office of Public Safety, Room 200 of the Memorial Student Union Building.
 There will be a maximum of 8 people in a training session.
 Students should check in at the Communication Center window of the Public Safety Office.

 Anyone taking the training will simply need to bring a pen or pencil and their valid driver's license.
 Major violations will prohibit a person from becoming certified to drive University owned vehicles.

 The training will take approximately 2 hours.
 Please call Public Safety at 765-658-4261 or x.4261, or email at firstname.lastname@example.org if you have any questions.